Federal Elections Resources

 The autism community identified the following four areas of focus for the federal government:1.
 National Autism Strategy2.
 Employment3.
 Housing4.
 Disability Tax Credit

 In preparation for the upcoming election, the Provincial-Territorial Autism Network (P-TAN) – of which Autism Nova Scotia is a member– sent a letter to all major federal parties seeking clarity on their commitment to a National Autism Strategy.
-An example of these letters can be found here.

 Autism Nova Scotia created this federal election toolkit to share the answers P-TAN received from each party and to summarise how each party addresses the other areas of focus by letter, in their federal platform, or by public announcement.